 Outside of a 15° band, distortion increases significantly for size, distance and direction.
 Distances are true only along the central meridian but all distances, directions, shapes, and areas are reasonably accurate within 15º of the central meridian.
 The Transverse Mercator m projection is conformal with shapes being true in small areas.
 While the equator is a straight line, other parallels are complex curves concave toward nearest pole.

 It’s Miller time.
 The Miller Projection was developed by O. M. Miller in 1942 using a cylinder projection developable surface tangent at the Equator.

 The Miller map projection is very similar to Mercator, but straight lines are not Rhumb Lines.
 This means that it’s not particularly useful for navigation, but more so for wall maps.

 Poles are distorted without the same degree of bulging in the polar regions as the Mercator projection.
-However, increasing distortion of distances, areas, and shapes occur at high latitudes.
+This is why cartographers often use azimuthal projections for the polar regions.
+However, the Miller Projection increases distortion of distances, areas, and shapes occur at high latitudes.